Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 Although all the aforementioned MC-based transformations are constructed based on the complete MC state information, we may also consider partial information from MC states.
-This is advantageous especially if some attributes in the MC state are deemed to be more important than others.
-Consider a subset of attributes of size $\bar{\dimmarkov} < \dimmarkov$ associated with MC state $m_t$, and assume without loss of generality that these attributes of interest correspond to the last $\bar{\dimmarkov}$ attributes in the MC state vector, i.e., we can represent an MC state as $m_t = (\cdot, \bar{m}_t)\in \R^{\dimmarkov -\bar{\dimmarkov}}\times \R^{\bar{\dimmarkov}}$.
+Consider a subset of attributes of size $\bar{\dimmarkov} < \dimmarkov$ associated with MC state $m_t$, and assume without loss of generality that these attributes of interest correspond to the last $\bar{\dimmarkov}$ attributes in the MC state vector, i.e., we represent an MC state as $m_t = (\cdot, \bar{m}_t)\in \R^{\dimmarkov -\bar{\dimmarkov}}\times \R^{\bar{\dimmarkov}}$.
 Then, we can create a transformation based only on this partial vector $\bar{m}_t$ associated with the MC state $m_t$.
-As an example, we introduce the \textit{Partial Markovian} (\pa) transformation that considers complete MC state information in the current stage but only partial information from the previous stage.
+As an example, we introduce the \textit{Partial Markovian} (\pa) transformation that considers complete MC state information in the current stage but only partial information from the previous stage. }